shafu0x/blockchain-from-scratch/README.md

 ### Visualization

-I wrote a small block-explorer for this blockchain [here](https://github.com/SharifElfouly/block-explorer)
+I wrote a small block-explorer that you can use to look at the blockchain [here](https://github.com/SharifElfouly/block-explorer).